wearedevx/groq-for-claude-code/README.md

 - Requests from Claude Code for model names containing **"haiku"** (e.g., `claude-3-haiku-20240307`) are mapped to the Groq model specified by your `SMALL_MODEL` environment variable (default: `qwen/qwen3-32b`).
 - Requests from Claude Code for model names containing **"sonnet"** or **"opus"** (e.g., `claude-3-sonnet-20240229`, `claude-3-opus-20240229`) are mapped to the Groq model specified by your `BIG_MODEL` environment variable (default: `moonshotai/kimi-k2-instruct`).
-- If Claude Code requests a full Groq model name (e.g., `groq/llama-3.3-70b-versatile`), the proxy will use that directly.

 The server maintains a list of known Groq models.
 If a recognized Groq model is requested by the client without the `groq/` prefix, the proxy will add it.